Watch Information and History

 Bulova engineers and patents a new principle in the construction of automobile clocks.

 Bulova begins manufacturing the first electric clocks.
 The collection includes wall and mantel clocks, and clocks for use in stores, windows, office buildings, train stations and airports.
 Also, Bulova becomes the first watch manufacturer to spend more than $1 million a year on advertising.
-Throughout the Depression years, Bulova supports retailers by offering Bulova watches to buyers on time-payment plans.
+Throughout the Great Depression, Bulova supports retailers by offering Bulova watches to buyers on time-payment plans.

 Bulova runs a “Name the Watch” contest for its new $24.75 timepiece, with cash prizes totaling $10,000.
 The top prize of $1,000 would be equivalent to about $12,500 in the year 2000.